galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/initialising-home-folder.md

 ## <a name="overidehomefolder"></a>Overriding the Galasa home folder

-The `${HOME}/.galasa` folder is a writable folder containing property files from which Galasa gets its settings, and is used by default to store test results and artifacts which are created when tests are run using local JVMs.
+The `${HOME}/.galasa` folder is a writable folder and is used by default to store test results and artifacts which are created when tests are run using local JVMs.

 This value can be overridden using the `GALASA_HOME` environment variable.
 Setting this variable means that you can control where files are created, where Galasa retrieves settings from, and where local test run results and artifacts are stored.
 This is useful if you need isolation between multiple Galasa local test environments, if you want to share your configuration and test run results with others, or if your `${HOME}/.galasa` folder is low on disk space.

-You can override the value of the GALASA_HOME environment variable on a call-by-call basis by using the `--galasahome` command-line flag.
+You can override the value of the `GALASA_HOME` environment variable on a call-by-call basis by using the `--galasahome` command-line flag.

 If you change the `GALASA_HOME` variable to a non-existent or non-initialised folder path, you can create the folder and re-initialise the folder path by running the `galasactl local init` command.